Connect with others who understand.

 • Fruits including strawberries, dates, prunes, and dried apricots and peaches

-Most multivitamins don’t have enough iron to treat anemia.
-Oral iron supplements can be purchased over the counter or prescribed by a health care provider — but you should speak with your doctor before starting on iron supplements and take care to follow their guidance closely.
+Most multivitamins don’t contain enough iron to treat anemia.
+Oral iron supplements can be purchased over the counter or prescribed, but you should speak with your healthcare provider and get their guidance before starting supplements.
+In severe cases of iron deficiency, iron may be given intravenously (into a vein).

 Aplastic Anemia Rash